AlejandroFuentePinero/MLB_Analytics_Project/docs/project_overview.md

 ## analysis_queries.sql
 Contains **core business questions**.
 Each query is self-contained and written from first principles
 (no reliance on analytical views).
-Designed for clarity and pedagogy.

 ## advanced_queries.sql
 Builds on the core analysis: